Marsa Alam is an underwater paradise

 Located in the Midlands and boasting great transport links, Birmingham Airport is easy to get to from all over the UK.
 If you want to travel by public transport, you will find bus and coach services running directly to the airport.
-Trains will take you to Birmingham International train station, which is connected to the terminal by a free and frequent Air-Rail link that takes just two minutes.
+Trains will take you to Birmingham International train station, which is connected to the terminal by a free and frequent Air-Rail link that takes just minutes.

 Those driving to the airport will find a choice of seven car parks, which are all easily accessible from the terminal by foot or via the courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.

 For more information on the other services available, see our guide to terminal facilities.